spark0510/FaaS_class_project/README.md

 # FaaS_project
-These are benchmarks and bash scripts to operate them for the class project.
+These are benchmarks and bash scripts for the class project.

 # install.sh
 Bash script that installs OpenWhisk on the local machine.